Boro23-wq/boro-blogs/content/blog/development/next-strapi.md

 }
 ```

-We have couple of ways to fetch data in Next.js ("getServerSideProps", "getStaticProps" or "getStaticPaths").
+We have a couple of ways to fetch data in Next.js ("getServerSideProps", "getStaticProps", or "getStaticPaths").
 It only makes sense to use "getStaticProps" because we are receiving static data from the CMS and the data will be made available before any user request.

-Right after, we map through the songsList (which is a prop) and render them in a component called SongCard.
+Right after, we map through the "songsList" (which is a prop) and render them in a component called SongCard.
 The SongCard component would look something like this:

 ```js:title=components/SongCard.js
 import Image from 'next/image'